redfast00/RCPU/README.md

 ## Instructions

+Every instruction consists of 16 bits: the last 4 bits are the opcode (indicating which instruction is used), the first 12 bits indicate the arguments.
+For example, the instruction `00000000 11 00 0000` (spaces added for
+clarity) is a `MOV` instruction that copies the value in the `A` register to the `D` register.

+If there are any `X` in the instructions, that means that the value is ignored.
+It's good practice to set these to 0.

 |Instruction|Arguments|16 bit representation |Description|
 |-----------|---------|-------------------------|-------------|
 |`MOV`| `D, S`          | `XXXXXXXXSSDD0000` | Move value at source register to destination register|